|Home | Contact | Links | Feedback||

 Union Aid Abroad-APHEDA's Gaza Appeal

 Union Aid Abroad-APHEDA launched its Gaza Appeal in 2006, in response to a rapidly deteriorating humanitarian situation in Gaza and urgent requests for assistance from our local partners.
-In 2012, the humanitarian situation in Gaza continues to deteriorate as the Israeli economic blockade moves into its sixth year.
+In 2013, the humanitarian situation in Gaza continues to deteriorate as the Israeli economic blockade moves into its seventh year.

 The Gaza Appeal has raised over A$787,000 to date.
 Approximately A$739,300 has been disbursed to our Palestinian partners to be used in projects to provide emergency food parcels and medical relief, as well as to strengthen the food security options for Palestinian families throughout the Gaza Strip.